Skip to content

 Where can I trade USDTRY perpetual futures?

-USD/TRY (USDTRY) perps are currently listed on 3 exchanges.
-See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each platform.
+USD/TRY (USDTRY) perps are listed on 3 exchanges: dYdX, SynFutures, and Avantis.
+See the "Where to Trade" section above for a full comparison of fees, leverage limits, and direct trading links for each venue.

 Category: Forex · Data updates every 2 minutes · All rates shown are annualized